-The Audit Committee of the Company's Board of Directors currently consists of three independent directors and operates under a written charter adopted by the Board of Directors (See Exhibit 1).
+The Audit Committee of the Company's Board of Directors currently consists of three independent directors, each of whom satisfy the independence, financial literacy and experience requirements of the New York Stock Exchange (the "NYSE").
+The Audit Committee operates under a written charter adopted by the Board of Directors, a copy of which was filed with the Company's proxy statement for its 2001 Annual Meeting and which has been previously reviewed by the Audit Committee.
+The charter has not been amended since such filing.
 The members of the Audit Committee are Messrs.
-Feldberg, Landau (Chairman) and Ms. Robinson, each of whom was a member of the Audit Committee during all of 2000 and remains a member as of the date of this report.
+Feldberg, Landau (Chairman) and Ms. Robinson, each of whom was a member of the Audit Committee during all of 2001 and remains a member as of the date of this report.
 The Audit Committee's policy is to provide assistance to the Board of Directors in fulfilling its oversight responsibility to the stockholders, potential stockholders, the investment community, and others relating to the Company's financial statements and the financial reporting process, the systems of internal accounting and financial controls, the internal audit function, the annual independent audit of the Company's financial statements, and the legal compliance and ethics programs as established by management and the Board.
 The Audit Committee makes recommendations to the Board of Directors regarding the engagement of the Company's independent auditors for ratification by the Company's stockholders, discusses with the auditors their independence from management, reviews the plan, scope and results of the audit, and reviews with the auditors and management the Company's policies and procedures with respect to internal accounting and financial controls, changes in accounting policy and the scope of the non-audit services which may be performed by the Company's independent auditors, among other things.
-The Audit Committee reviews interim financial statements annual financial statement included in the Company's Annual Report on Form 10-K with management and the auditors.
+The Audit Committee reviews interim financial statements and the annual financial statements which are included in the Company's Annual Report on Form 10-K with management and the auditors

-Management is responsible for the Company's internal controls and the financial reporting process.
-The independent accountants are responsible for performing an independent audit of the Company's consolidated financial statements in accordance with generally accepted auditing standards and to issue a report thereon.
-The Audit Committee's responsibility is to monitor and oversee these processes.
-In this context, the Audit Committee has met and held discussions with management and the independent accountants on a regular basis during 2000.
+Management is responsible for the Company's financial reporting process, the preparation of consolidated financial statements in accordance with generally accepted accounting principles, and the system of internal controls and procedures designed to insure compliance with accounting standards and applicable laws and regulations.
+The Company's independent accountants are responsible for performing an independent audit of the Company's consolidated financial statements in accordance with generally accepted auditing standards and to issue a report thereon.
+The Audit Committee's responsibility is to monitor, oversee and review these processes.
+In this context, the Audit Committee has met and held in depth discussions with management and the independent accountants on a regular basis during 2001, including regular executive sessions with the Company's independent auditors.